-The New England Patriots just won the 2015 Super Bowl.
-The Pats have been one of the most dominant teams of the last decade under coach Bill Belichick and quarterback Tom Brady.
+The New England Patriots are one of the most dominant teams of the last decade under coach Bill Belichick and quarterback Tom Brady.
 But back in 2000, no one would have predicted that the Patriots would rise to this level of dominance.
 After all, they had just selected a relatively unknown quarterback from the University of Michigan named with the 199th overall pick, in the sixth round of the NFL Draft.
 Looking back, I'm betting owner Robert Kraft had an inkling all the pieces were falling into place for his team.
 But how did he get rich enough to buy the team in the first place???

 Robert Kraft was born in 1941 in Brookline, Massachusetts into a working-class Jewish family.
 He went to Brookline High School and attended Columbia University on a scholarship, where he was a member of Zeta Beta Tau fraternity.
 He graduated from Columbia in 1960, and went on to get his MBA from Harvard Business School in 1965.
 Kraft married Myra Hiatt in 1963, a full year before she graduated from Brandeis University.